Panic freedom

 With this precondition, Lean is able to prove panic freedom.
 From now

-on, it is the responsibility of the clients of square
+on, it is the responsibility of the clients of square to respect the

-contact.
+contract.
 The next step is thus be to verify, through hax extraction,

-is used correctly at every call site.\
+that square is used correctly at every call site.\

 Common panicking situations